Frederick Harsh

 Company Morning Reports (CMR) were produced every morning by the individual Army units to record personnel matters.
 The following events for PVT Harsh were reported:

-PVT Harsh served as a gunner crewman in four major campaigns, including Normandy, Ardennes, Rhineland, and Central Europe.
+Frederick Harsh served as a gunner crewman in four major campaigns, Normandy, Holland, Ardennes, and Central Europe.
 During the Ardennes campaign he fought in the Battle of the Bulge (see below standing center) with fellow A-Battery soldiers, December 27, 1944.
 He was later transferred to the 325th Glider Infantry in March 1945.

 In May 1945 the war was over.
 The US Army used the Adjusted Service Rating Score (ASR) at the end of the war to determine when soldiers were eligible for discharge.

-By August 1945, PVT Harsh with 51 points was now stationed in Berlin, Germany for occupational duty with other 325th soldiers having an ASR score of less than 85.
+By August 1945, Private Harsh with 51 points was now stationed in Berlin, Germany, for occupational duty with other 325th soldiers having an ASR score of less than 85.
 Many soldiers were housed in what had formerly been a Nazi SS barracks.

-Upon completion of his occupational duties in Berlin PVT Harsh sailed to the USA in December 1945 and was honorably discharged.
-He returned to his hometown of Adrian, Michigan.
+Upon completion of his occupational duties in Berlin, Private Harsh sailed to the USA arriving January 3, 1946.
+He was honorably discharged January 17, 1946 at Camp Atterbury, Indiana, and returned to his hometown of Adrian, Michigan.

 He worked as a farmer all of his life and a licensed carpenter.
 In 1947, he married Hildegard Gursch and they enjoyed spending their winters in Florida as well as traveling all over the United States.

-PVT Harsh was awarded the European-African-Middle East Theatre Ribbon with 4 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge with Oak Leaf Cluster, World War II Victory Medal, and the Netherlands Orange Lanyard.
+Frederick Harsh was awarded the European-African-Middle East Theatre Ribbon, 4 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, Glider Badge, Belgian Fourragere, Presidential Unit Citation Badge with Oak Leaf Cluster, World War II Victory Medal, and the Netherlands Orange Lanyard.